 The aim of this training is for students to become acquainted with the semi-structured clinical interviews for DSM 5: SCID-CV & SCID-PD.
 During the training, students receive background information and practical tips about structured clinical interviewing.
-Furthermore, after having observed the practice of interviewing and scoring (live + video material), students will practice several aspects of the SCID interviews themselves.
-Special emphasis lies on comparing the patient's answer to a question and the clinical judgement of stating whether or not a certain behavioral criterion is met.
+Furthermore, after having observed the practice of interviewing and scoring, students will practice several aspects of the SCID interviews themselves.
+Special emphasis lies on comparing the patient's answer to a question and the clinical judgement of stating whether a certain behavioral criterion is met.
 In addition, the interviews will be cricitally evaluated and attention will be paid to the interpretation of findings and the explanation of outcomes to clients.

 - knowledge of instruments and assessment methods in the field (i.e., semi-structured clinical interviews SCID-CV & SCID-PD, DSM 5 classification rules;

 - ability to apply instruments and assessment methods in the field;

 - ability to effectively communicate in English – in writing and orally, on field related topics;

 - ability to communicate scientific theories and empirical findings in an understandable way to both professionals (experts and non-experts) and to lay people (including clients);